Abbasmo72/Crypto-Tracker/README.md

 </details>
 <hr>

-5. [warning Send SMS](CryptoTracker/warningSMS.py): The code uses the CoinGecko API to retrieve the current prices of Bitcoin and Ethereum.
-6. It compares these prices against predefined alert thresholds and, if the prices fall below these thresholds, sends an SMS alert using Twilio's messaging service.
-7. The SMS contains the current price and a warning that the price has dropped below the set limit.
+5. [warning Send SMS](CryptoTracker/warningSMS.py): The code uses the CoinGecko API to retrieve the current prices of Bitcoin and Ethereum.It compares these prices against predefined alert thresholds and, if the prices fall below these thresholds, sends an SMS alert using Twilio's messaging service.The SMS contains the current price and a warning that the price has dropped below the set limit.

 <details>
 <summary>Python Aode Analysis</summary>